taidaesal/vulkano_tutorial/docs/section_1.md

 let mut framebuffers = window_size_dependent_setup(&images, render_pass.clone(), &mut viewport);
 ```

 The `window_size_dependent_setup` helper function will be listed shortly, but right now take a look at the arguments.
 The first argument is for `Image`s which, remember, are just Vulkan-speak for data buffers.
-The second argument is where we give it our render pass for it to be attached to, which is where we connect the actual `Framebuffer`s to their declaration in the `Renderpass`, and the last argument is a `DynamicState` struct which we pass to let us avoid having to recreate everything if the window changes size.
+The second argument is where we give it our render pass for it to be attached to, which is where we connect the actual `Framebuffer`s to their declaration in the `Renderpass`, and the last argument is the viewport struct we created earlier.

 ```rust
 fn window_size_dependent_setup(